giocip/ARDUINO_num7/README.md

 - _**`num7.h`**_ is a C++ high-level (python3 style), lightweight, floating-point computing header file for ARBITRARY PRECISION DECIMAL ARITHMETIC.

-Easy to use like school math and WITHOUT IEEE754 ISSUES AND COMPARING FAILURES, it can be deployed
+Easy to use like school math and WITHOUT IEEE754 ISSUES AND NUMBER COMPARING FAILURES, it can be deployed
 for educational school, web e-commerce developing, accounting apps and general math programs included financial ones.